Data Profiling vs Data Quality Assessment - Let's Explain The Difference

 - Reflect the true extent of a particular issue

-Let’s extend our discussion with a more comprehensive workflow.
+The problem is we’re missing a few key stages so let’s extend our discussion with a more comprehensive workflow.

 Data profiling helps to find data quality rules and requirements that will support a more thorough data quality assessment in a later step.